 However, slave traders still attempted to illegally bring slaves to the United States due to the immense profit they stood to make by flouting the law.
 Furthermore, at that time, slave traders who had been charged with piracy were acquitted by a jury in Georgia, leading many to believe they could smuggle slaves into the U.S. without consequences.

-Without the physical evidence of the captives, the case was dismissed in January 1861, and Cudjo and his fellow captives were forced to work on Meaher’s mill and shipyard as slaves.
+Without the physical evidence of the captives, the case was dismissed in January 1861, and Cudjo Lewis and his fellow captives were forced to work on Meaher’s mill and shipyard as slaves.

-They took a chief, named Charlie Poteet, and a medicine man, who went by Jabez.
+While they continued practicing most of their West African traditions, many in Africatown did adopt Christianity and built a church.
+The community took a chief, named Charlie Poteet, and a medicine man, who went by Jabez.

 Cudjo worked as a farmer and a laborer to provide for his family until he was injured when his buggy was hit by a train in 1902.
 After that, he became the caretaker of the community’s Baptist church.

+In the 1910s, a writer from Mobile name Emma Langdon Roche interviewed Cudjo for her book Historic Sketches of the South.
 As one of the few remaining ex-slaves who had actually endured the horrors of the transatlantic journey, and who had memories of their lives in Africa, Cudjo’s story became a sensation within the tight-knit community of anthropological writers at the time.

-Cudjo Lewis died July 17, 1935, at the age of 95, outliving his wife and all of his children by 27 years.
+Cudjo Lewis died on July 17, 1935, at the age of 95, outliving his wife and all of his children by 27 years.

 His life is an intimate look at the horrors of the slave trade and how the process was a cultural genocide to the traditions of those forced to the United States from Africa.
 Despite the efforts of slave-era America to stamp out his heritage, Cudjo Lewis continued to live by his born traditions and create a flourishing community in a country that wanted to erase it.